The Guitar Classroom

 Reading Music

-This lesson also introduces the student to reading standard music notation, which will prepare them to play classical guitar and ensemble music in the spring semester as well in subsequent years in the guitar program, which is heavily dependent on students having solid music-reading skills.
+This lesson also introduces the student to reading standard music notation, which will prepare them to play classical guitar and ensemble music in the spring semester as well in subsequent years in my guitar program, which is heavily dependent on students having solid music-reading skills.
 Students will begin by learning the natural notes in first position, one string at a time, and always in the context of learning duet melodies.
-In this lesson, students will learn the E, F & G notes on the first string.
+In this lesson, students will learn the notes: E, F & G on the first string.
 When playing the duet melodies, it is important that students use a rest stroke and alternate between the index and middle fingers.

 Duets